 Allie Temkin, Chair

-Talent Acquisition and Program Manager for Common Threads
+Training and Talent Manager for Common Threads

-Allie grew up in Skokie, Illinois and went to Beloit College where she majored in sociology and was a student athlete and a captain of the women's basketball team.
+Allie grew up in Skokie, Illinois and went to Beloit College where she majored in sociology and was a student-athlete and a captain of the women’s basketball team.
 She continues to play today in a co-ed, adult basketball league.
-When she's not on the court she's reading books for her book club, playing word games, and watching her beloved Wisconsin Badgers and Green Bay Packers.
+When she’s not on the court, she’s reading books for her book club, playing word games, and watching her beloved Wisconsin Badgers and Green Bay Packers.

 Erin Guthrie, Vice Chair

 Erin has always recognized the value of play.
 As a former camp counselor, middle school tutor, and mentor to high school students, she knows how important it is that students of all ages balance their classroom studies with activities that re-energize and bond them with their peers.
 She believes every student has the right to learn and develop in a safe, collaborative and fun environment.